primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...4]Registeringoncontract/+page.md

 ---
 title: Registering to Primev Contract
-description: You must register yourself as a builder on the primev contract to enable activity.
+description: You must register your builder on the Primev contract to enable authorized connections and generate revenue from providing execution data.

 ---